tonyp7/GenDumper/firmware/README.md

-# MegaDumper Firmware
+# GenDumper Firmware
 This contains the Arduino compatible firmware for the dumper.

 # How to compile it?
-MegaDumper uses a ATMEGA324PB micro-controller, because it offers two full 8 bit ports that can be used to emulate the 16 bit port of the Mega Drive.
+GenDumper uses a ATMEGA324PB micro-controller, because it offers two full 8 bit ports that can be used to emulate the 16 bit port of the Mega Drive.

 This micro-controller is not compatible by default with Arduino.
 You will need to download a core for it.
 This project uses the MighyCore.